itskel/userguide/docs/source/getting-started.rst

 .. image:: img_devicestatus.jpg

 Creating Your Account
 ------------
 Your username and email are fixed and can not be changed following account activiation.
 This is a security feature to prevent bots and trolls from manipulating the platform.
 Should you wish to change your Username, you will need to delete your account and create another using a unique email address.
 Please choose wisely.

+Following sign-up, you will receive an email from Counter.Social with instructions on activating your account.

 **To sign up for a free account visit:**